-If you’re still taking care of the content, forward (or bcc) your email to email@example.com and it will appear as a Dialogue in your My Dialogues folder.
+If you’re still taking care of the content, forward (or cc) your email to firstname.lastname@example.org and it will appear as a Dialogue in your Assigned to Me folder.

-If you’ve resolved the content, forward (or bcc) your email to firstname.lastname@example.org and it will appear as a Dialogue in your Closed Dialogues folder.
+If you’ve resolved the content, forward (or cc) your email to email@example.com and it will appear as a Dialogue in your Closed Dialogues folder.

 For a more detailed explanation, check out the Email to Dialogue Explained article!